-Boulder Community Hospital is internationally recognized as an environmental leader in the health care field.
+Boulder Community Health is internationally recognized as an environmental leader in the health care field.

-In 2006, the hospital was awarded the Environmental Leadership Award by Hospitals for a Healthy Environment, the latest recognition of our longstanding commitment to be an environmentally responsive citizen of the Boulder Valley.
+In 2006, BCH was awarded the Environmental Leadership Award by Hospitals for a Healthy Environment, the latest recognition of our longstanding commitment to be an environmentally responsive citizen of the Boulder Valley.

 Beginning with a group of concerned citizens — doctors, nurses, janitors, cafeteria workers — BCH began informally reducing, reusing and recycling more than a decade ago.